 In this Article

 The time between taking a pregnancy test and finding out the result seems like an eternity.
 Those precious moments are full of nervousness and excitement for a couple trying to get pregnant.
-And when you finally see that it is positive, containing the joy of being parents is ineffable.
+And when you finally see a positive result, containing the joy of being parents is ineffable.
 For a few days, you have no idea how to react, how to behave or what to do.
-You will also wonder if the test was true or not.
+You will also wonder if the test was true or not, and take multiple tests to make sure.
 These moments of doubts are common.

-A missed period always alerts women as it could be a sign that they might be pregnant.
-However, some may get early pregnancy symptoms, such as bleeding, that occurs when the fertilized egg attaches itself to the uterus wall, called implantation bleeding.
+A missed period always alerts women, as it could be a sign that they might be pregnant.
+However, some may get early pregnancy symptoms, such as bleeding, which occurs when the fertilized egg attaches itself to the uterus wall, called implantation bleeding.
 Whenever you suspect you are pregnant, you can take a pregnancy test.

 Most of the time, a positive pregnancy result means that you are pregnant.
-Your urine needs to have a certain amount of the Human Chorionic Gonadotrophin (hCG) in order to confirm your pregnancy.
-The hCG hormone is released eight to ten days after conception after the fertilized egg implants itself into the uterus wall.
-From here on, the levels of hormone will increase at a steady pace throughout the next few months.
+Your urine needs to have a certain amount of Human Chorionic Gonadotrophin (hCG) in order to confirm your pregnancy.
+The hCG hormone is released eight to ten days after conception, once the fertilized egg implants itself into the uterus wall.
+From here on, the levels of the hormone will increase at a steady pace throughout the next few months.